 Our outpatient clinic offers comprehensive testing, diagnosis, and individualized treatment to those suffering from an autonomic disorder.
 Autonomic disorders diagnosed and treated at the Vanderbilt ADC include: Postural Orthostatic Tachycardia Syndrome (POTS), Neurally-Mediated Syncope, Pure Autonomic Failure, Multiple System Atrophy (MSA) or Shy-Drager Syndrome, Dopamine Beta-Hydroxylase Deficiency, and Baroreflex Failure.

 In addition to our clinic, our Clinical Research Center (CRC) conducts ongoing clinical research studies to better understand the pathophysiology of the autonomic nervous system and its role in autonomic dysfunction, all the while seeking to discover new therapies to help optimize treatment of known autonomic disorders.

 For more information about our clinic, please call: (615) 322-2318.

-To learn more about participating in research, please click on the "Becoming a Research Participant" tab to learn about:
+To learn more about research opportunities, please click on the "Becoming a Research Participant" tab above.